clarkehardy/geviewer/docs/source/setup.rst

 Dependencies
 ~~~~~~~~~~~~

-The following packages are required:
+The following packages are required, and will be installed
+automatically:

 -  ``PyQt6``